-Digital technology is helping us provide solutions to fight against global warming and meet our own target of achieving net zero carbon emissions by 2040, 10 years ahead of the rest of the telecom sector.
-This goal also requires us to make considerable efforts to reduce our direct and indirect CO2 emissions, for example by increasing our energy efficiency, proportion of renewable energies, circular economy, and carbon capture.
-This voluntary and comprehensive roadmap includes initial milestones to be achieved by 2025.
+As a leading operator, we aim to build a more responsible digital world by committing to net zero carbon emissions by 2040.
+This translates into considerable efforts to reduce our direct and indirect CO2 emissions, whether via energy efficiency, renewable energy, the circular economy, or carbon capture.
+This voluntary roadmap includes initial milestones to be achieved by 2025.

 Reducing our greenhouse gas emissions

-Our Green ITN program has resulted in us avoiding approximately 3 million metric tons of CO2 between 2010 and 2019 by improving the energy efficiency of our networks and information systems.
+Our Green ITN program has resulted in us avoiding approximately 3.4 million metric tons of CO2 between 2015 and 2022 by improving the energy efficiency of our networks and information systems.
 Gradually, we are replacing our old network infrastructure and deploying new, more eco-efficient equipment.
-This is the case with our latest data centers open in Chartres and Val de Reuil in Normandy, which employ free cooling, a technology that reduces the use of artificial air conditioning by 80%.
+This is the case with our two latest data centers which consume on average 30% less energy than our previous centers while providing equivalent capacity, meaning we can replace a further 10 data centers throughout the region.
+These data centers employ “free cooling”, a technology that reduces the use of artificial air conditioning by 80%.
+We’re continuing to improve that figures by co-innovating with various industrial and academic players in our labs.

 Net Zero Carbon: a global commitment

-To be Net Zero Carbon by 2040, Orange is committed to reducing 3 scopes of emissions: reducing our own CO2 emissions, reducing indirect emissions related to our energy consumption, and finally reducing the emissions generated by upstream by our suppliers and downstream by our customers,
+To be Net Zero Carbon by 2040, we are committed to reducing 3 scopes of emissions: reducing our own CO2 emissions, reducing indirect emissions related to our energy consumption, and finally reducing the emissions generated by upstream by our suppliers and downstream by our customers.”

 Reducing our upstream emissions linked to the purchase of goods and services, along with our fixed assets, will be done in cooperation with our suppliers (equipment manufacturers, transporters, etc.): this equates to scope 3 of the GHG Protocol.
-This is a significant environmental challenge because the impact of scope 3 emissions are six times greater than scope 1 and 2 emissions.
-We are also working downstream to reduce the emissions of our individual and business customers.
-We encourage them to change their everyday habits and raise awareness about reducing their energy consumption and making their equipment last longer.
+This is a significant environmental challenge because the impact of scope 3 emissions are five times greater than scope 1 and 2 emissions.

 Deploying the circular economy